josdejong/jsoneditor/CONTRIBUTING.md

 - `jsoneditor` follows the node.js code style as described [here](http://nodeguide.com/style.html).
 - Send pull requests to the `develop` branch, not the `master` branch.
-- Only commit changes done in the source files under `./src`, not to the builds which are located under the `./dist` folder.
+- Only commit changes done in the source files under `./src`, do not commit builds located in the `./lib` and `./dist` folders.

 Thanks!